Traditional 401k plan

 - Sole proprietorships, partnerships, limited liability companies (LLCs), or incorporated businesses, including subchapter S corporations, may establish a 401k plan.
 All eligible employees must be allowed to participate in the plan.

 - Designated Roth Contributions are an option for salary deferrals and there are no income restrictions on who may make Roth contributions.

 - Automatic Enrollment and Automatic Increase features are available to help employees save for their retirement.

 - All employee contributions are 100% vested immediately.
-The employer may chose from many available vesting schedules for employer contributions and the schedule applies to all employees.
+The employer may choose from many available vesting schedules for employer contributions and the schedule applies to all employees.

 - The deadline to establish a new plan is the last day of the business' fiscal year.
 However, the plan should be established as early in the year as possible to allow employees to fully take advantage of elective deferral.